-A virtual media training designed for an age when so much of the public discourse is online because so many people are working online.
+A virtual media training designed for an age when so much of the public discourse is happening in a rapidly-evolving climate.

 This two-day virtual training is designed to prepare senior leadership with the right response by crafting messages that are built from the strength of the organization and delivered in the right format at the right time.